nicholas-long/environment/zet/20230905015223/README.md

 # install scripts

 - concept of `install scripts`
+- [ ] choose correct config and location for both vim and neovim
+- [ ] install my rc script into bashrc and zshrc.
+  - [ ] also into rc file for bourne shell?

 - is it a good idea to set up git credential storage?
 ```
 git config --global credential.helper store
 ```